suchimitha/just-the-docs/index.md

 Breadwinner Provides Apex classes and methods.
 Users can use these, in their own custom Apex code to perform there need.
 The following are the class and methods.

 ## BreadwinnerAPI Class
 This is a global Class where RequestObject and ResponseObject are present.
-So you can access these Classes from BreadwinnerAPI Class.
+So you can access these Classes from <i>BreadwinnerAPI</i> Class.

 ### Namespace
 "bw_xero_api01" : Use this name space to access <i>BreadwinnerAPI</i> class and methods.